P-Bharti20/sys-chats/README.md

-#chats between two operating systems
+#Chats between two operating systems

-Python program to implement chatting between two OS using the concept of Socket Programming and Multi-threading.
+Created own server program using Python to implement chatting between two OS using the concept of Socket Programming and Multi-threading.

 #Requirements:
 1. Connectivity between Operating systems involved in chatting.